 - University of Michigan, ECPE (Examination for the certificate of Proficiency in English)

 - Pearson PTE Academic: Score of 62 (writing 61)

 The language requirement can also be fulfilled through previous university and upper secondary school studies.
 More information on recognised English tests, previous studies, and required documents is provided by

 Specific requirements for the master's programme in Vehicle Engineering

 A Bachelor’s degree, or equivalent, corresponding to 180 ECTS credits, with courses in

-- Mathematics: must include (i) calculus in several variables, (ii) algebra, (iii) numerical methods, (iv) differential equations and transforms, and (v) basic control theory, equivalent to at least 25 ECTS credits in total.
+- Mathematics and programming: must include (i) differential and integral calculus in several variables, (ii) linear algebra, (iii) numerical analysis), (iv) ordinary and partial differential equations and integral transforms, (v) basic control theory, (vi) mathematical statistics and (vii) basics of programming in a higher programming language equivalent to at least 25 ECTS credits in total.

 - Applied mechanics: must include (i) rigid body mechanics, (ii) solid mechanics, (iii) fluid mechanics and (iv) thermodynamics, equivalent to at least 20 ECTS credits in total.

 Your application is not complete without the required documents.
 Please only submit the requested general and programme specific documents listed below.
 The documents must be included in the application in the specified order.

 - Certificates and diplomas from previous university studies

 - Transcript of completed courses and grades included in your degree